PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 Cross Compiler
 ###############

 This page documents the Mecrisp-Ice cross compiler.
-The cross compiler runs on the desktop,  takes an instruction set, and a  nucleus file and generates a hexadecimal file which verilog can load into the FPGA.
+The cross compiler runs in gForth, on the desktop,  takes an instruction set, and a nucleus file and generates a hexadecimal file which verilog can load into the FPGA.
 In mecrisp-ice that hex file is merged on the desktop with mecrisp libraries and your applicaiton program before being downloaded in the FPGA bitstream.

+There is another way you could use the cross compiler.
+Once the nucleus is cross-compiled,  you could download it to the FPGA, load programs to the FPGA, and save them to the Flash, maybe copy them to other FPGA's bitstreams.
+Yosys lets you copy a executable image into a bit stream.

 The cross compiler suports both `code folding <https://mecrisp-stellaris-folkdoc.sourceforge.io/folding.html>`_, and inlining.

 @PythonLinks: "the cross compiler is most difficult to understand."